openstack/openstack-manuals/doc/user-guide/source/sdk_overview.rst

 ========

-OpenStack provides four different options for interacting with its APIs from Python, each targetting a slightly different user:
+OpenStack provides four different options for interacting with its APIs from Python, each targeting a slightly different user:

 - OpenStack SDK
 - shade